appfog/afdocs/getting-started/af-cli/index.markdown

     $ gem install af

-Note: `af` requires Ruby 1.8.7 or newer.
+Note: `af` requires Ruby 1.8.7 or 1.9.3.
+Anything higher can cause problems.
+Use RVM or Rbenv to manage your ruby versions as shown on step 4.

 If you're on Mac OS X 10.7 Lion and you're having trouble, you may have to do the following: